izelyekrek/FINAL_PROJECT_flights_delays/README.md

 Hello !
 Here I am today to present you my project about predicting US Airline 2015 passenger's satisfaction on their flight.
 This dataset was founded in the following link on Kaggle : https://www.kaggle.com/teejmahal20/airline-passenger-satisfaction.
+You can find the following link, my visualizations on Tableau Public : https://public.tableau.com/app/profile/yekrek.

 # 1 Context